 Russian cooperation with Thailand is aimed at facilitating further modernization of the Eastern Siberia and Far Eastern regions of Russia and their integration into the Asia-Pacific Region.

 Major importance is attached to the Russian-Thai interaction within the Asia-Pacific Economic Cooperation (APEC).

 Another important mechanism is the Dialogue Partnership between Russia and Association of Southeast Asian Nations (ASEAN), which is guided by the decisions of the Third Russia-ASEAN Summit held in November 2018 in Singapore.

 Both countries also effectively cooperate in the East Asian Summits (EAS), Asia-Europe Meetings (ASEM), Conference on Interaction and Confidence Building Measures in Asia (CICA), ASEAN Regional Forum (ARF), Asia Cooperation Dialogue (ACD), ASEAN Defence Ministers Meetings with Dialogue Partners (ADMM Plus), Shangri-La Dialogue.

-Russia and Thailand also interact in such sectoral formats as Asian Organization of Supreme Audit Institutions (ASOSAI), Heads of National Drug Law Enforcement Agencies Meeting, Asia and the Pacific (HONLEA, Asia), Organization of Asia-Pacific News Agencies (OANA) and others.
+Russia and Thailand also interact in such formats as Asian Organization of Supreme Audit Institutions (ASOSAI), Heads of National Drug Law Enforcement Agencies Meeting, Asia and the Pacific (HONLEA, Asia), Organization of Asia-Pacific News Agencies (OANA) and others.